1st Canadian Armoured Carrier Regiment: Equipment

-Modified US 105mm M7 Priest Self-Propelling Guns: "modifications included the removal of the 105 mm gun, mount and mantelet (which led to the sobriquet "defrocked Priests," later replaced by "Kangaroos"), overhauling the radial engine, checking the serviceability of the transmission and the controlled differential brake lining and running gear. ...
-Armour plate was placed over the gun mantelet opening and added to the vehicle sides."
+Modified US 105mm M7 Priest Howitzer Motor Carriage.
+These vehicles were worn out and had been removed from service.
+The main armament - the 105 mm gun complete with mount and mantlet - was removed leading to the nickname "defrocked Priests,".
+The engine was overhauled and the mechanicals checked ."Armour plate was placed over the gun mantelet opening and added to the vehicle sides."
+For some vehicles there was not enough steel of suitable quality and the original opening was plated front and back and the gap between filled with sand.

-Modified Ram Tank: The Canadian-designed and built Ram was largely considered a failure as a tank, being both underpowered and undergunned, but proved easy to modify into a superior personnel carrier.
-The removal of the turret, turret basket, and master gun produced an ideal low profiled, lighter weight carrier with low track pressure that allowed for superior manoeuvrability on soft ground.
+The Priests were replaced by modified Ram medium tanks: The Canadian-designed and built Ram was largely considered a failure as a tank, being both underpowered and undergunned, but proved easy to modify into a superior personnel carrier.
+The removal of the turret, with the turret basket, produced an ideal low profiled, lighter weight carrier with low track pressure that allowed for superior manoeuvrability on soft ground.
 The addition of two .30-inch Browning machine guns also transformed the Rams into mobile machine gun nests, allowing them to force the enemy to keep their heads down until the transported infantry could debark.
 On occasion, by the time the Rams made it into position they found the enemy already ready to surrender without further engagement.
 Each carrier could hold 11 infantry and a two-man crew.

-Attached organizations
+Attached unit

 The 123 Light Aid Detachment (LAD), Royal Canadian Electrical and Mechanical Engineers, under the command of Captain E. Duncan, were initially formed on an ad hoc basis in August 1944 to provide maintenance services to the carriers.
 When the regiment was formed, the LAD became an integral part of it and had a strength of 52 men.

 The 1st Canadian Armoured Personnel Carrier Signal Troop was assigned to the regiment on November 1, 1944, under the command of Lieutenant Donald H. Simpson of the Royal Canadian Corps of Signals.